MileHacker Logo

 From Oil Boom to Modern City

 Tulsa rose to prominence in the early 20th century as the "Oil Capital of the World."
-This oil boom fostered rapid growth and the construction of many iconic Deco buildings downtown, creating an architectural legacy.
+This oil boom fostered rapid growth and the erection of many iconic Deco buildings downtown, creating an architectural legacy.
 Prior to the oil boom, the area was part of The republic of indian Territory, a significant part of Oklahoma’s heritage.
-The Muscogee (Creek) Nation established a settlement here, helping the region’s diverse cultural fabric.
+The Muscogee (Creek) Nation established a settlement here, helping the region’s varied cultural fabric.

 Acknowledging Difficult Chapters